TheOrangeLego/kubic/README.md

 Python.

 To be honest, there are no standout features in Kubic that you could not find in other languages, nor is it blazing fast.
-Instead, I see this project as a tool that welcomes everyone to use in order to solve some type of problem.
+Instead, I see this project as a toy language that welcomes all to use for any purpose they desire.

 ### Sample Code